 Inconvenience of Two Doors: Tasks such as bringing in groceries, moving into your home, and leading your pet inside can become more tedious having to walk through two doors.

-Potential Damage to Your Front Door: The glass panels on a storm door have the potential to trap hot air on warm, sunny summer days.
-If the spot you’re considering installing a storm door is subject to routine direct sunlight, it may be worth reconsidering the installation of a storm door, as there is potential to cause damage to your front door.
+Potential Damage to Your Front Door: Another disadvantage includes the glass panels on a storm door having the potential to trap hot air on warm, sunny summer days.
+If the spot you’re considering installing a storm door is subject to routine direct sunlight, it may be worth reconsidering, as there is potential to cause damage to your front door.

 Not Necessary on All Homes: If the spot you’re considering adding a storm door to is already sheltered with a roof overhang or covered porch, there’s no need to add a storm door to protect your front door.